thim81/openapi-format/readme.md

   --output, -o         Save the formated OpenAPI file as JSON/YAML             [path]

-  --sortFile           The file to specify custom OpenAPI fields ordering      [path] --filterFile         The file to specify filter setting                      [path]
+  --sortFile           The file to specify custom OpenAPI fields ordering      [path] --casingFile         The file to specify casing rules                        [path] --filterFile         The file to specify filter rules                        [path]

   --no-sort            Don't sort the OpenAPI file                          [boolean] --sortComponentsFile The file with components to sort alphabetically         [path]

   --rename             Rename the OpenAPI title                              [string]

-  --configFile         The file with all the format config options             [path]
+  --configFile         The file with the OpenAPI-format CLI options            [path]

   --lineWidth          Max line width of YAML output                         [number]